-- 2 The time available for testing is limited; not everything can be tested with equal thoroughness and - 3 intensity, the number of possible tests in an SAP system is simply too large.
-Teams do not want to - 4 spend too much time on testing 'Standard SAP' processes.
-'Standard SAP' processes are processes - 5 which are generally used by many organizations amongst different industries.
-Because many - 6 organizations use these processes, the risk of anomalies are low.
-Teams should use the available - 7 testing time and effort on the high-risk areas first, which are mainly new additions and changes, for - 8 which progression testing is organized.
-The 'Standard SAP' steps and unchanged parts will be - 9 incorporated in the end-to-end regression testing. - 10 During the Quality Risks Analysis, the scope of the change or project (regardless if it is an - implementation, a rollout or an upgrade) is important.
-Local requirements, legal requirements, - language requirements etc., should be included in the Quality Risk analysis. - 13 Risk based testing means choices must be made, resulting in a risk-based test strategy.
-The starting - 14 point is: an SAP system must function in such way that unacceptable quality risks have been - 15 covered.
-Where the delivery of a certain SAP process brings along many quality risks, thorough - testing is needed.
-At the other end of the spectrum, you should decide: 'no risk, no test' (where - 17 TMAP adds 'no implementation', because no risk actually means nobody has a problem if it fails, - therefore nobody needs it, thus the feature should not be implemented at all). - 19 The candidate can contribute to performing an SAP Quality Risk Analysis.
-20 - 21 Book: chapter 26, section 5.2.1 & 5.2.2. - 22 Syllabus: section 6.4.
+The time available for testing is limited; not everything can be tested with equal thoroughness and intensity, the number of possible tests in an SAP system is simply too large.
+Teams do not want to spend too much time on testing 'Standard SAP' processes.
+'Standard SAP' processes are processes which are generally used by many organizations amongst different industries.
+Because many organizations use these processes, the risk of anomalies are low.
+Teams should use the available testing time and effort on the high-risk areas first, which are mainly new additions and changes, for which progression testing is organized.
+The 'Standard SAP' steps and unchanged parts will be incorporated in the end-to-end regression testing.

+During the Quality Risks Analysis, the scope of the change or project (regardless if it is an implementation, a rollout or an upgrade) is important.
+Local requirements, legal requirements, language requirements etc., should be included in the Quality Risk analysis.

+Risk based testing means choices must be made, resulting in a risk-based test strategy.
+The starting point is: an SAP system must function in such way that unacceptable quality risks have been covered.
+Where the delivery of a certain SAP process brings along many quality risks, thorough testing is needed.
+At the other end of the spectrum, you should decide: 'no risk, no test' (where TMAP adds 'no implementation', because no risk actually means nobody has a problem if it fails, therefore nobody needs it, thus the feature should not be implemented at all).

+The candidate can contribute to performing an SAP Quality Risk Analysis.

+Book: chapter 26, section 5.2.1 & 5.2.2.